THESE COMPOSERS ARE SILENT WITHOUT

 Mozart’s Lifespan: 35 years.
 His every work a pearl, every musical gesture a poem, Mozart is perfection.

-• Lenore Barkan & Ron Urban
+• Lenore Barkan & Ronald F Urban

 • Patricia Cleavenger